Victorb98/-Advanced-Threat-Hunting-with-Sysmon-PowerShell-Part-2/README.md

 **🧠 Summary / What It Does**

 This phase continues my hands-on forensic analysis using Sysmon and PowerShell, diving deeper into registry-based payloads, process access analysis, and adversary network communication.
-Through real-world investigation data, I correlated event logs (IDs 3, 10, 13) to uncover persistence, lateral movement, and command-and-control (C2) behaviour — the kind that slips past surface-level monitoring.
+Through real-world investigation data, I correlated event logs (IDs 3, 10, 13) to uncover persistence, lateral movement, and command-and-control (C2) behaviour,  the kind that slips past surface-level monitoring.

 **⚙️ Tools & Tech**